SECRETS OF THE BIG SHOW IN THE BIG APPLE

 Fri, Apr 3, 2026 03:00 PM PST

 Featured image above: The Jeep ride at various auto shows is a highlight among the public attendees, but Jeep takes it to another level at the New York International Auto Show.
-The ride just seems to go a little steeper and the skyscrapers seem to be that much closer (all images by the author).
+The ride just seems to go a little steeper and the skyscrapers seem to be that much closer (all images by the author unless otherwise noted).

 The contradiction is not lost here.

 In the Big Apple, only 45 percent of households own cars.
-In the Manhattan borough, it’s even less at 22 percent.
+In the Manhattan borough, it’s even less at 22 percent (Final Infographics).
 And those that do will avoid driving if at all possible.

 In contrast, Los Angeles (“the Big Orange”) is car culture ground zero.

-People find excuses for driving their cars.
+A University of Southern California study estimates that over 90 percent of Los Angeles County households have access to a car.
+People find excuses for driving their cars in LA.
 There’s a car show every Saturday and Sunday—not to mention at various intervals during the weekdays.

 Southern California’s In-and-Out Burger is credited with introducing the first two-way speaker system for ordering food through a drive-through restaurant.